ml-archive/blog/source/_posts/2018-08-06-Android WorkManager.md

 For each use case we will make a `Worker` class.
 To do that we need to make a class and extend `Worker` which requires us to implement a `doWork()` method with a return type of a `WorkerResult` that can either be `WorkerResult.SUCCESS` or `WorkerResult.FAILURE`

-#### 1) Here is the first Worker which compress our Bitmap into a smaller size, convert the Bitmap to ByteArray so we can pass it in the WorkManager's outputData which is a data-holder object shared between workers and then we return either WorkerResult.SUCCESS or WorkerResult.FAILURE
+#### 1) The first Worker compress our Bitmap into a smaller size, convert the Bitmap to ByteArray passes it in the WorkManager's outputData object and then we return WorkerResult.SUCCESS or WorkerResult.FAILURE.

 ```kotlin
     class ImageCompressionTask(val bitmap: Bitmap?) : Worker() {